Gabe Jackson: College career

 As a junior, Jackson was a constant fixture at left guard, starting all 13 games and grading out as champion consistently in all but one game.
 The Bulldogs offensive line gave up the second-fewest sacks in the SEC (29th nationally), while Jackson did not personally give up a sack all season.
 In the SEC-opener against Auburn, he graded out at 91 percent with six pancake blocks, earning the SEC Offensive Player of the Week.
 In the nationally televised 41–31 win again Tennessee, Jackson graded out a season-high 95 percent.
-After the season, he was earned First-team All-SEC honors by the AP and Phil Steele and second-team honors by the SEC Coaches and ESPN.com.
+After the season, he was earned First-team All-SEC honors by the Associated Press and Phil Steele and second-team honors by the SEC Coaches and ESPN.com.
 Jackson was also named to the Phil Steele and FoxSportsNext All-America Second-team, as well as earning honorable mention All-America honors from Sports Illustrated and Pro Football Weekly.

 Jackson entered his senior season as one of the highest rated guards in the country, as he was named 2013 preseason All-American by Athlon Sports and Phil Steele, and the best offensive lineman in the SEC by the Birmingham News.
 After the Bulldogs' 62–7 win over Troy, Jackson was named as the SEC Offensive Lineman of the Week after recording five pancake blocks in helping MSU’s offense roll up 551 yards of offense.
-In Mississippi State's 26–59 loss against Louisiana State, Jackson held highly regarded defensive tackle Ego Ferguson to only three tackles.
+In Mississippi State's 59–26 loss against Louisiana State, Jackson held highly regarded defensive tackle Ego Ferguson to only three tackles.